HackYourFuture-CPH/js-projects/projects/currency-converter.md

 ### `JS2 week1` - Browser environment, DOM manipulation, DOM event listeners

 - Create a form to insert a new currency rate.

-- Implement one of the two (or both!)
+- Create a form to covert an amount of money from `x` currency to `y` based on the rates provided in the array

+// TODO: describe the task to implement currency conversion.
   <br/>
   a.
 Insert a brand new currency rate from `a` to `b`
   b.
 Update existing currency conversion with a new rate